TjerkKr/Freifunk-Flensburg-Gateway/README.md

     #Connect to random server
     remote-random

+    #restart after n seconds pass without reception of a ping or other packet from remote.
     ping-restart 20

     # Most clients don't need to bind to
     # a specific local port number.
     nobind